-Advice from Victoria Police or DFFH Child Protection will depend on a number of factors, including whether:
+Advice from Victoria Police or DHHS Child Protection will depend on a number of factors, including whether:

-- the parents/guardians/carers of the child are alleged to have engaged in the abuse (including in circumstances of suspected family violence) - a disclosure to the parents/guardians/carers may result in further abuse to the child - the child is a mature minor (at least 17 years of age and assessed to be sufficiently mature and intelligent to make decisions for themselves) and has requested that their parents/guardians/carers not be notified the school should insist that another responsible adult is notified in lieu of the parents/carers - the notification of parents/guardians/carers would adversely affect an investigation of the matter by external authorities.
+- the parents/carers of the child are alleged to have engaged in the abuse (including in circumstances of suspected family violence) - a disclosure to the parents/carers may result in further abuse to the child - the child is a mature minor (at least 17 years of age and assessed to be sufficiently mature and intelligent to make decisions for themselves) and has requested that their parents/carers not be notified the school should insist that another responsible adult is notified in lieu of the parents/carers - the notification of parents/carers would adversely affect an investigation of the matter by external authorities.

-Where the suspicion of abuse or risk of abuse has not yet warranted a reasonable belief, parents/guardians/carers should also be notified promptly after the school has carefully considered the factors listed above.
+Where the suspicion of abuse or risk of abuse has not yet warranted a reasonable belief, parents/carers should also be notified promptly after the school has carefully considered the factors listed above.

-In some circumstances, a child may have returned to the care of their parent/guardian/carer before advice has been received from Victoria Police or DFFH Child Protection.
-In these circumstances, staff members of St Mary's School should not share any information with the parent/guardian/carer that may place the child or any other person at risk, or where the child is a mature minor.
+In some circumstances, a child may have returned to the care of their parent/carer before advice has been received from Victoria Police or DHHS Child Protection.
+In these circumstances, a school should not share any information with the parent/carer which may place the child or any other person at risk, or where the child is a mature minor.

-For detailed guidance on how to have this conversation with a parent, guardian or carer, refer to PROTECT: Identifying and Responding to All Forms of Abuse in Victorian Schools.
+For detailed guidance on how to have this conversation with a parent or carer, refer to Protect: Identifying and Responding to All Forms of Abuse in Victorian Schools.